EnergySystemsModellingLab/highs-example-rust/README.md

 cargo build
 ```

-To run MUSE with the example input files, you can run:
+To run the code with the example input files, you can run:

 ```sh
 cargo run example/settings.toml